intermine/im-docs/docs/intermine/amazon.md

    >
    >   that you already own.

-9. go to the Instance console
+9. Go to the Instance console.
-10. select your new instance
+10. Select your new instance.
-11. when public DNS appears \(after checks, a couple of minutes\), you can
+11. When public DNS appears \(after checks, a couple of minutes\), you can

-    open a terminal with
+    open a terminal with:

     ```bash
     $ ssh -i your_pem_file ubuntu@the_instance_public_DNS